AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Experiments

 \paragraph{Frequency analysis (O1).} Letter-level substitution is vulnerable to frequency analysis because character distributions are highly skewed: the top 5 letters cover over 40\% of English text.
 Subword vocabularies have a different structure, a small set of frequent tokens dominates, but beyond this head, the distribution is relatively flat across $>$10$^5$ tokens.
 This makes frequency matching effective only for a handful of common tokens, leaving the vast majority of the vocabulary unrecoverable.
 An observer matching alien token frequencies against public corpora achieves $<$0.01\% recovery.

-\paragraph{Learning-based recovery (O2).} We evaluate whether modern LLMs or MT systems can learn to invert Alien Language given limited examples.
+\paragraph{Text recovery under limited leakage (O2).} We evaluate whether modern LLMs or MT systems can learn to invert Alien Language given limited examples.
 Using GPT-5.1, GPT-5-mini, and GPT-4.1 with up to 20 parallel pairs, all models produce outputs with BLEU $<$12.
 NLLB-200-3.3B~\citep{nllb2022}, a large scale machine translation foundation model, also fails with BLEU $<$12 as Alien Language lies outside any natural language distribution.
 These scores fall far below the 25--40 range typically required for basic comprehension~\citep{papineni-etal-2002-bleu}.
-Even with 1,000 known pairs covering $\sim$20K unique tokens ($<$16\% of vocabulary), n-gram extrapolation achieves 0\% bijection recovery because observed mappings provide no information about unseen tokens under a random-looking permutation.